JPLaw/36-40-fullstack-app/README.md

 ##  Documentation
 Using Redux, we will be creating and implementing signup and login features for our midterm project, RemindR.
+There is also a feature where you can sign in using your google account.
+While you are there, go ahead and upload some files to an amazon bucket.